nerdherd/Documentation/docs/source/motion-magic.md

             public static final double kMotorkF = 0.015;
         }
     }
+    ```

 - Record the other constants in the constants file in the same way.
-- The other constants can be tuned manually, but do not have a defining equation.
+- The other constants can be tuned manually, but cannot be directly calculated from an equation.
     - Official CTRE documentation for this can be found [here](https://docs.ctre-phoenix.com/en/stable/ch16_ClosedLoop.html#dialing-kp).

 ### Applying Constants